 Related Questions

-- What are the potential pitfalls of using COUNT() and DISTINCT in PHP MySQL queries?
+- What are potential pitfalls to be aware of when using the implode function in PHP for file writing operations?